nlxai/chat-sdk/packages/widget/README.md

 > When using the session storage feature, it is your responsibility to make sure that your website complies with your data protection and privacy policy requirements.

+### `loaderMessage`

+When a bot response is expected, the UI shows a message bubble with a loading animation.
+By setting a `loaderMessage` property, a message will appear next to it, by default after a few seconds.
+This can help long responses seem less frustrating to the user.

+Some example strategies:
+- inform the user of the delay: `Your request is taking longer than expected, please wait`.
+- inform the user what is happening exactly: `Processing your booking`.

+### `showLoaderMessageAfter`

+A duration in milliseconds after which the `loaderMessage` should appear.
+If you want the loader message to appear instantly, simply set this value to `0`.

 ### `lowLevel`

 If you need low-level control of the widget, this configuration value gives access to the [conversationHandler](https://github.com/nlxai/chat-sdk/blob/94d5fade43c6ed05ddf95de7140bf5bf1e6f916e/packages/core/src/index.ts#L84-L95) object through a callback, called once on widget initialization: